Cargo of the Thornton

 "Seven hundred and sixty-four," Peter whispered, his nine-year-old eyes wide as he looked at the sheer volume of humanity.
 "Mama, are they all going to Zion?
 Every one of them?"

 "Every one, Peter," Sophie said.
-She felt a sudden, sharp chill.
-She had been a widow in a small village.
-A woman with a farm and a name.
-Now she was a number in a ledger—a single head among hundreds.
-The individuality of her struggle felt diminished and folded into the massive gathering.
+She felt a chill.
+She remembered her life as a widow in a small village, with her own farm and name.
+Now she was just one person among many.

-Sophie found their assigned space, small and cramped.
-It smelled of damp sawdust and the previous occupant's sweat.
+Sophie found their assigned space.
+It was small and cramped.
+The smell of damp sawdust and sweat lingered.

 "We are to sleep here?"
 Marianne asked, her voice cracking as she looked at the cramped wooden shelf.
 "Like cordwood, Sophie?
 I cannot breathe.
 The ceiling—it is touching my head."